 The Property Tax Assistance Program (PTAP) reduces property taxes for low-income households.
-The program works by reducing the class 4 tax rate by 80 percent, 50 percent, or 30 percent depending on the income of the owners.
-To qualify for this program in 2014, homeowners must report a household income below \$21,144 for one qualified homeowner and below \$28,192 for more than one qualified owner.
-To qualify for PTAP, homeowners must reside in their home for seven months out of the year.
-PTAP applies to the first \$100,000 of the taxable market value of residential improvements and up to five acres of residential land.
+The program works by reducing the class 4 tax rate by 80 percent, 50 percent, or 30 percent depending on the owners' income.
+To qualify for this program in tax year 2017, homeowners must report a household income below \$21,262 for one qualified homeowner and below \$28,349 for more than one qualified owner.
+To qualify for PTAP, homeowners must live in their home for at least seven months out of the year.
+PTAP applies to the first \$200,000 of the taxable market value of residential improvements and up to five acres of residential land.

-The table below shows that in 2014 there were 19,446 property taxpayers who qualified for PTAP.
-This program reduced the taxable value of these properties by \$17,396,189 which reduced the state revenue collected with the 95 schools mills, 1.5 vo-tech mills, and the six university mills by \$1,765,544.
-Additionally, the reduction in taxable value increased local mills, effectively shifting \$7,973,713 in taxes to other taxpayers.
+The table below shows that in 2016 there were 22,277 property taxpayers who qualified for PTAP.
+This program reduced the taxable value of these properties by \$22.505 million, which reduced the state revenue collected with the 95 schools mills, 1.5 vo-tech mills, and the six university mills by \$2.287 million.
+Additionally, the reduction in taxable value increased local mills, effectively shifting \$12.138 million in taxes to other taxpayers.